MagdalenaRosa/Notepad/README.md

 ## Next step:

-1. add bolding, underlining, and change the appearance of text not for the whole text as it is now, but for the selected item
+1. add bolding, underlining
+2. change the appearance of text not for the whole text as it is now, but for the selected item